huichalaf/gpt4_eval/README.md

 - **Scoring Scale**: Scores are presented on a detailed scale ranging from `0` to `100`, offering a granular understanding of model performance.

 ## 📜 Usage
 Utilize this system for a variety of purposes, be it personal, educational, or research-related.
-Please be aware:
-> ❗ **Commercial use is strictly prohibited**.